Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Frequently Asked Questions

-The starting prices for a ferry crossing to Tunisia are pretty low (between €33 and €70 for a one-way trip for one adult).
+The starting prices for a ferry crossing to Tunisia are pretty low (between €44 and €70 for a one-way trip for one adult).
 However, if you book a return trip with two persons, a car and a cabin, prices can reach amounts like €900.

 Unfortunately, there are no ferry services between Spain and Tunisia.
 If you want to travel between Spain and Tunisia by ferry, it is best to travel to Algeria first.

 Although Corsica is quite close to Tunisia, there is no ferry service.
-If you want to travel from Corsica to Tunisia, it is best to first take a boat from Corsica to Sicily and then take the ferry from Palermo to Tunis.
+If you want to travel from Corsica to Tunisia, it is best first to take a boat from Corsica to Sicily and then take the ferry from Palermo to Tunis.

 FerryGoGo.com